 Price: VND 40,000

-The owner, a Hanoian - which means who might know how to do justice to a cup of egg coffee, shared with us that she got the recipe from her mom, who used to open an egg coffee shop in Hanoi.
-Therefore, the egg part is made with sugar instead of condensed milk from the shortage of condensed milk in the past.
+The owner, a Hanoian – who might know how to do justice to a cup of egg coffee, shared with us that she got the recipe from her mom, who used to open an egg coffee shop in Hanoi.
+Therefore, the egg part is made with sugar instead of condensed milk because of the shortage of condensed milk in the past.
 Consequently, it tastes less sweet in comparison with other recipes.
 However, you can combine the egg coffee with the complimentary vanilla cookies to make it sweeter and add more texture.